The significant changes to the various parts of the compiler are listed in the following sections.

 used when compiling via C.

-The -#include
+The -#include flag,

-the includes
+the includes field

-files, and header files
+in .cabal files, and header files

 specified in a foreign import